 At an airport, safety is considered a condition of being in control of recognized hazards in order to achieve an acceptable level of risk required for protection against events that cause undesired damage, health and/or economic loss.
 It includes protection of people or possessions by integrating certain security, training and supervision measures.
 All personnel working in an air terminal area at an airport are responsible for contributing to a safe and secure environment.
 Dedicated and well-trained ground handling personnel who are aware of and familiar with their tasks, roles and responsibilities in processing passengers, baggage and/or air cargo are the most important contributors to a safe and secure environment.
-Implementation of security measures, supervision, and a high degree of adequate training combined with an appropriate mindset and attitude on the part of individual ground handlers considered important elements contributing to (flight) safety.
-Their contribution determines the quality of the process and the degree of security and safety achieved.
+Implementation of security measures, supervision, and a high degree of adequate training combined with an appropriate mind-set and Fig. 6.4(1) attitude on the part of individual ground handlers are contribution considered important elements contributing to (flight)

-Fig. 6.4(1) Air terminal flight safety contribution
+Fig. 6.4(1) Air terminal flight safety